flancian/garden/dej.md

 		- 4h today, 4h tomorrow
 	- [[armengol]]
 		- working on documentation for [[pointless]]
-		- doing lots of video editing
+		- doing lots of video editing, learning as we go

 ## [[2021-06-05]]